Wildfires in Southern California torch dozens of homes and force thousands to evacuate

 Gov. Gavin Newsom sent National Guard troops in to help with evacuations.

+Kevin Fetterman, Orange County Fire Authority Incident Commander, said the blaze has been difficult to tame because of the terrain and dry conditions and because some areas hadn't burned in decades.

+More than 5,500 homes in Riverside County were under evacuation orders, affecting more than 19,000 residents.
+Several recreational cabins and structures in the Cleveland National Forest were damaged.

-In San Bernardino County, some 65,600 homes and buildings were under threat by the Line Fire, and residents along the southern edge of Big Bear Lake, a popular destination for anglers, mountain bikers and hikers, were told to leave late Tuesday.
+In San Bernardino County, some 65,600 homes and buildings were under threat by the Line Fire, and residents along the southern edge of Big Bear Lake were told to leave Tuesday.

 The Line Fire blanketed the area with a thick cloud of dark smoke, which provided shade for firefighters trying to get ahead of winds expected later Wednesday, said Fabian Herrera, a spokesperson for the Line Fire, which was 14% contained.

-A man from the town of Norco was suspected of starting the Line Fire on Sept.
-5 in Highland.
-The delivery driver was arrested and charged with arson and was held in lieu of $80,000 bail, San Bernardino County Sheriff's Department said.
+A man from the town of Norco suspected of starting the Line Fire on Sept.
+5 was arrested and charged with arson, San Bernardino County Sheriff's Department said.
 Officials did not specify what was used to start the fire.

-Investigators collected evidence from the man’s vehicle and home that suggests he could have been involved in starting other fires, San Bernardino County Sheriff Shannon Dicus said Wednesday.
+Investigators collected evidence from the delivery driver’s vehicle and home that suggests he could have been involved in starting other fires, San Bernardino County Sheriff Shannon Dicus said Wednesday.

-“We’re doing our best to be prepared for the anticipated winds, the very dramatic weather day ... and potential for either new starts or rapid rates of spread should something escape containment lines,” Human said.

-Elsewhere, a Colorado man was charged with arson after an investigation into a wildfire this summer that destroyed 29 homes and caused more than $30 million in property damage near Loveland, Colorado, in late July and early August.
+Elsewhere, a Colorado man was charged with arson after an investigation into a wildfire this summer that destroyed 29 homes and caused more than $30 million in property damage near Loveland, Colorado.

 Thayer reported from El Cariso Village, Taxin from Santa Ana, California, and Rodriguez from San Francisco.
-Associated Press writers Scott Sonner in Reno, Nevada, Amy Hanson in Helena, Montana and Thomas Peipert in Denver contributed.
+Associated Press writers Scott Sonner in Reno, Nevada, Amy Hanson in Helena, Montana, Jaimie Ding in Los Angeles and Thomas Peipert in Denver contributed.

 This story corrects the name of the town along Highway 74; it is El Cariso Village, not El Cariso.